Little Bit Recipes

 Instructions

-Let’s gather our ingredients to assemble this easy no bake dessert.
-It only takes a few minutes for them to come together to be enjoyed.
+Let's gather the ingredients needed to make tiramisu.
+It only takes a few minutes for them to come together for this easy treat.

 A glass bowl containing smooth, pale yellow buttercream frosting on a white cloth background.

-Combine mascarpone cheese and 1 tablespoon of sugar in a bowl, mixing until just combined.
+Combine room temperature mascarpone cheese and 1 tablespoon of sugar in a bowl with an electric mixer until just combined.

 A glass bowl containing evenly mixed, creamy, pale yellow butter mixture placed on a white cloth napkin over a light wooden surface.

-n a separate bowl, whip the heavy whipping cream, powdered sugar, and vanilla extract until stiff peaks form.
+In a separate bowl, whip the heavy cream, powdered sugar, and vanilla extract until soft peaks form.

 A bowl of whipped butter or cream sits on a white cloth-covered surface.